mikebotnac/mikebotnac/README.md

 - 💬 Ask me about ...everything that I know.<br>
 - 📫 How to reach me: ...live:.cid.e27aecdadfe9ae1b<br>
 - 😄 Pronouns: ...everything<br>
-- ⚡ Fun fact: ...I am the best of the best, The best more than the best
+- ⚡ Fun fact: ...I am the best of the best, The best more than the best<br><br><b>
+Full Stack Developer</b> with 6+ years of hands-on experience designing, developing, and implementing applications and solutions using a range of technologies and programming languages.Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a Full-stack Developer.<br><li>
+Love to build well-structured, clean code and clean repositories with maintainable and scalable structure, functional rogramming.<br></li><li>
+When working with me you can expect a professional, prompt and friendly service.<br></li><li>
+I have 6+ years of experience in React and React Native development and these are my main skills.<br></li><li>
+On the other hand I have 3+ years of experience in Angular and Vue.<br></li><li>
+In addition to these, I can provide you backend development with Express, Nest, Nuxt and Laravel.<br></li>

 <h6>Results-driven developer with a successful track record in exceeding expectations for web development initiatives</h6>
 </p>